Leart Paqarada: Early career

-Paqarada joined local club Werder Bremen at the age of four.
+Born and raised in Germany, Paqarada joined local club Werder Bremen at the age of four.
 After five years, he moved to Bayer Leverkusen, where he played at all youth levels.
 In November 2012, Paqarada was promoted to the club's reserve team, Bayer Leverkusen II.
 His debut with reserve team came on 17 November in a 3–2 away win against VfB Hüls after coming on as a substitute in the 89th minute in place of Tobias Steffen.

 SV Sandhausen

 In the summer of 2014, Paqarada joined 2.
 Bundesliga side SV Sandhausen.
 On 3 August 2014, he was named as a Sandhausen substitute for the first time in a league match against Darmstadt 98.
 His debut with Sandhausen came seven days later in a 1–1 home draw against 1.
 FC Kaiserslautern after being named in the starting line-up.

 FC St. Pauli

 On 2 August 2020, Paqarada signed a three-year contract with 2.
 Bundesliga rivals FC St. Pauli, joining on a free transfer.
 On 13 September 2020, he made his debut with St. Pauli in the 2020–21 DFB-Pokal first round against SV Elversberg after being named in the starting line-up and assists in his side's first goal during a 4–2 away defeat.
 He established himself as a regular in the club's line-up and served as its captain during the 2022–23 season.